• Skip to primary navigation

 Pin

-Also makes our daily dinners a bit harder to keep up with.
-So when we’ve got so much going on and the kiddos are around all day, I try to keep our meals simple.
+It's holiday season and when we’ve got so much going on and the kiddos are around all day on break, I try to keep our meals simple.

 Warm wild rice salad with cranberries, pecans and goat cheese is a delicious combination of flavors and textures - perfect for a holiday side dish! | www.familyfoodonthetable.com

-• I’ve made this with 1/4 cup grated Parmesan cheese, in place of the goat cheese, and that was delicious too.
-Lots of ways to make it your own!
+Cheese: I’ve made this with ¼ cup grated Parmesan cheese, in place of the goat cheese, and that was delicious too.

 Wild rice salad with dried cranberries served in a white and blue bowl with a sprig of parsley tucked in